pranshu-mathur/Planets_Simulation/README.md

 ## Contact

-For questions or suggestions, please feel free to contact [pm3022@srmist.edu.in].
+For questions or suggestions, please feel free to contact at pm3022@srmist.edu.in

 ---